gatsbyjs/gatsby/docs/blog/2020-02-19-how-to-build-multilingual-sites-with-gatsby/index.md

 ## ISO Codes or Codenames

 When you work with multiple languages, each content piece needs to be flagged with a language.
 Languages like English and German make this straightforward, you can use their ISO codes as flags.
 But sometimes you need to distinguish between countries that speak the same language, such as Portugal and Brazil.
-We also have ISO codes for countries, and together with their language they form a language code (en-US, cs-CZ, and so on).
+We also have ISO codes for countries, and together with their language they form a language code (`en-US`, `cs-CZ`, and so on).
 Many CMSs use that to identify content for that specific part of the world.
 It's important to be able to extend this list, though.

 Why?